jspoelstra/cntk-rnn/README.md

 # cntk-rnn
-Jupyter notebook to demo RNN on CNTK
+Jupyter notebook to demo RNN on CNTK.
+This notebook requires CNTK 2.x installed.
+Best used on a Azure Data Science VM